 If someone did invest the moment the program started in 2010, how much would their savings be in the present?
 Pag-ibig has already announced that the dividend rate for 2019 is at 7.23%.
-What does this rate mean and how does the money grow since 2010, the year that the program first established?
-This are the questions that I’d like to explore in this article.
+What does this rate mean and how has MP2 grown since 2010, the year that the program first established?
+These are the questions that I’d like to explore in this article.

 Previous articles talked about how you can start investing and earn passive income from MP2, a voluntary savings program available through the government corporation Pag-IBIG.
 There are also articles that talked about MP2 strategies with example financial goals that you can attach with your investment as well as a discussion on how you make the most out of MP2 savings program.

 Pagibig MP2 historical dividend rates

 Right off the bat, a record of the past dividend rates declared by Pag-IBIG is required.
 This is so because these rates are going to be used later on when calculating the growth of money through the years.

 MP2 was launched January 2010.
 Its first dividend, according to company’s financial statement, on that year was 5.50%.
 Skipping to 2019, the rate has increased to 7.23%.
 The highest that’s recorded so far was back in 2017 at 8.11%.
 Meanwhile, the regular mandatory Pag-IBIG membership gave 4.11% in 2010, with the highest recorded in 2017 at 7.61%.